heyqule/enemy_race_manager/README.md

 - ERM - Featured Attack Groups: [https://www.youtube.com/watch?v=LDdkzwMX73s](https://www.youtube.com/watch?v=LDdkzwMX73s)
 - ERM - Terran Control Tutorial: [https://youtu.be/MzDwGJ3OOGY](https://youtu.be/MzDwGJ3OOGY)

-### 1.18 Changes
+### 1.19 Changes
-- New max target range settings, 14, 20, 26*, 32*, 40*
-- Targeting range for all units depends on max range settings, long range is 75%, medium is 50% and short is 25%
-- Unit's time to live subsystem, the unit dies once the time is up.
-- Dropship logic improvements.
-They now drop multiple units!
-- removed "Level Requirement Multiplier" setting
+- Default mapping method overhaul.
+It's now compatible with unlimited races.
+(8 races at the moment).
+- Moisture & Temperature based autoplace function.
+- New way for race mods to register to ERM's data and control stage.
+It no longer depends on erm_ prefix.
+- Eliminated an ancient bug where high level may spawn at low level.
+- Custom biters(armour/cold/explosive/toxic) now supports map color change.

 ### Zerg and Protoss
-- Remaster graphic for Zerg and Protoss!!
+- Additional remaster graphic changes for Zerg and Protoss!
 Special thanks SHlNZ0U to prepare the graphics!
-- Additional units and attack changes for Zerg and Protoss!!!
+- Terran asset pack is now available.
+(Playable Terran will upgrade in a later date.)
+- All remaster asset files are now final.
+Additional assets may add in later version.

 ### Download New race demo
 These race mods are made as educational demos.
 You'll have to download them separately.